Encourage thoughtful contributions with graded discussions.

 - Type the Points possible.

 - Select Submit.
 The Grade Thread option appears in a thread's Grade column.

 Doesn't seem familiar?
 Jump to the "Ultra" help about grading discussions.

 You can assign discussion grades to evaluate participants on performance throughout a forum.
-Only users with a role of manager or grader can assign grades for posts.
+Only users with the role of manager or grader can assign grades for posts.
 Graders can't view their own work.

 - In the forum where you enabled grading, select Grade Discussion Forum.